mediar-solutions/ds-challenge/README.md

 * MSc or PhD on a related area (Statistics, Information Retrieval, Machine Learning, Data Mining...)
 * Experience with statistical modeling
-* Experience with deploying big data pipelines in production
-* Academic experience (any published paper?)
-* Experience with distributed computing frameworks (specially Spark)
-* Database modelling experience (SQL and NoSQL)
+* Knowledge in client-side frameworks and libraries such as React and AngularJs
+* REST API (Python Flask) - Complete understanding of the REST architectural style
+* Experience with Google Cloud platform core infrastructure (App Engine, Storage, BigQuery e Cloud Functions)

 #### Hiring process:
-If you wish to apply for this position, let us know by sending an email with your resume to `arthur[at]mediarsolutions.com`, so we can talk.
+If you wish to apply for this position, let us know by sending an email with your resume to `carlos[at]mediarsolutions.com`, so we can talk.
 Our process consists of the following steps:

 1. **Resume Analysis**: After sending us your resume, we will try to get back to you ASAP.